POW/MIA

 The POW/MIA flag flying in the breeze

-MIA Update: The Defense POW/MIA Accounting Agency announced one burial update for a service member who has been missing and unaccounted for from World War II.
-Returning home for burial with full military honors is:
+MIA Update: The Defense POW/MIA Accounting Agency announced three identifications and five burial updates for service members who have been missing and unaccounted for from World War II and the Korean War.